TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 * Camera
 > Front: OK, but flashlight is ALWAYS ON.

+> (Update v23: When you found the light is OFF, you may not use front camera until next boot.)

 > Rear: Upper one is not working, but lower one works well.
 (3rd-party app untested)

 * Speaker / Microphone